-The NTS Optional Capacity (OCC) proposed in Modification Proposals 678 D/G/H/J and the Wheeling Charge proposed in Modification Proposal 678I are based on the principle that the costs incurred by the Users of the services should reflect the costs of building and maintaining an NTS bypass pipeline of equivalent size and duration.
+The NTS Optional Capacity (OCC) proposed in Modification Proposals 0678 D/G/H/J and the Wheeling Charge proposed in Modification Proposal 0678I are based on the principle that the costs incurred by the Users of the services should reflect the costs of building and maintaining an NTS bypass pipeline of equivalent size and duration.

-The OCC and Wheeling charges are derived from applying updated cost data from National Grid to an amended NTS Optional Commodity Charge equation (similar to the Option Two proposed in National Grid GG discussion document GCD11) to obtain a relationship between the cost of providing pipeline capability to support a particular load size and distance travelled from a nominated NTS Entry Point to the particular NTS Exit Point (OCC rate given in p/kWh), known as the OCC Route.
+The OCC and Wheeling charges are derived from applying updated cost data from National Grid to an amended NTS Optional Commodity Charge equation (similar to the Option Two proposed in National Grid discussion document GCD11) to obtain a relationship between the cost of providing pipeline capability to support a particular load size and distance travelled from a nominated NTS Entry Point to the particular NTS Exit Point (OCC rate given in p/kWh), known as the OCC Route.

 The results of the cost function are then converted into a capacity charge by reference to the FCC and MNEPOR.
 Consistent with the approach advocated for recovery of Transmission Services revenue, the resultant cost in p/kWh/day is then split 50:50 to apply at the relevant NTS Entry Point and NTS Exit Point.